pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Bayes_factor.myst.md

 $$p (\theta \mid y, M_k ) \propto p(y \mid \theta, M_k) p(\theta \mid M_k)$$

 However, for model comparison and model averaging the marginal likelihood is an important quantity.
 Although, it's not the only way to perform these tasks, you can read about model averaging and model selection using alternative methods [here](model_comparison.ipynb), [there](model_averaging.ipynb) and [elsewhere](GLM-model-selection.ipynb).
+Actually, these alternative methods are most often than not a better choice compared with using the marginal likelihood.

 +++